-where $\shuffle$ means we sum over all the permutations of the labels in $P\cup Q$ with the ordering of labels in $P$ and $Q$ preserved respectively.
-It is valuable to note that the perturbiner expansion ansatz \eqref{eq:gluoneomflatnoghost} can be understood as the Taylor expansion of the structure constant $f^{abc}$ for some gauge group.
+Here, $\shuffle$ indicates that we sum over all permutations of the labels in $P\cup Q$ while preserving the ordering of the labels in $P$ and $Q$.
+From the shuffle identity \eqref{eq:shuffleidentity}, the perturbiner expansion ansatz \eqref{eq:gluonansatznoghost} can be written as a sum of Lie brackets of all orders (i.e. a sum of $[T^{a_{1}}, T^{a_{2}}]$, $[T^{a_{1}},[T^{a_{2}}, T^{a_{3}}]]$ and so on), which means we can regard this ansatz as a ``power series" of the structure constant $f^{abc}$ for some gauge group.
 The expansion coefficients $\ma{A}_{P\mu}$ and $\ma{F}_P^{\mu\nu}$ do not contain any color degrees of freedom.
-These color stripped coefficients are the BG currents\cite{Berends:1987me,Lee:2015upy,Mizera:2018jbh}.
-Substituting the perturbiner expansion ansatz \eqref{eq:gluonansatznoghost} and shuffle identityb\eqref{eq:shuffleidentity} into the equation of motion \eqref{eq:gluoneomflatnoghost}, we can obtain the BG currents for gluons:
+These color-stripped coefficients are the BG currents\cite{Berends:1987me,Lee:2015upy,Mizera:2018jbh}.
+By substituting the perturbiner expansion ansatz \eqref{eq:gluonansatznoghost} and shuffle identity \eqref{eq:shuffleidentity} into the equation of motion \eqref{eq:gluoneomflatnoghost}, we can obtain the BG currents for gluons:

-Here $1/s_P$ is the propagator for the off-shell leg and the deconcatenation sum $P=XY$ represents the sum over divisions which include all the order-preserving ways of splitting the $P$ into $XY$, like $P=12345$ and $X=123$, $Y=45$.
-We should note that each deconcatenation can be diagrammatically represented as a binary tree\cite{Frost:2020eoa}.
-This is desired to explain more.
-In fact, substituting the perturbiner expansion ansatz \eqref{eq:gluonansatznoghost} and shuffle identity \eqref{eq:shuffleidentity} into the equation of gluon motion\eqref{eq:gluoneomflatnoghost}, we can obtain some Lie monomials like $[[T^1,T^2],T^3]$ (for simplicity, in the following discussion, we denote $T^i$ as $i$ and the Lie monomials $[[T^1,T^2],T^3]$ can be denoted as $[[1,2]],3$.)
-This Lie monomial corresponds to such a binary tree: 1 and 2 are two different branches originating from the vertex; then 1 and 2, as a whole, together with 3 are also two different branches from a new vertex.
-These can be diagrammatically represented by the binary tree FIG. \ref{fig:binarytree} (a), and the deconcatenation $P=XY,\ X=RS$ for this binary tree is $P=123,\ X=12,\ Y=3,\ R=1,\ S=2$.
-For the 3-pt BG currents, there is another deconcatenation: $P=123,X=1,Y=23,R=2,S=3$, this can be diagrammatically represented as FIG. \ref{fig:binarytree} (b).
-The full 3-pt gluon BG current can be obtained from the sum of the two binary trees.
-More general, for $n$-pt BG currents, the full currents can be derived from the sum of all possible deconcatenation and each deconcatenation relates to a unique binary tree.
-This can be understood as a Lie monomials version Feynman diagrams.
+In the equation for the BG currents, $1/s_P$ denotes the propagator for the off-shell leg, and the deconcatenation sum $P=XY$ represents the sum over all possible order-preserving ways of splitting $P$ into $X$ and $Y$.
+For example, if $P=12345$, then $X=123$ and $Y=45$.
+It's worth noting that each deconcatenation can be represented by a binary tree diagram \cite{Frost:2020eoa}.

+By substituting the perturbiner expansion ansatz \eqref{eq:gluonansatznoghost} and the shuffle identity \eqref{eq:shuffleidentity} into the equation of gluon motion \eqref{eq:gluoneomflatnoghost}, we can obtain Lie monomials such as $[[T^1,T^2],T^3]$ (for simplicity, we use $T^i$ as $i$, and denote the Lie monomial $[[T^1,T^2],T^3]$ as $[[1,2],3]$).
+Each Lie monomial corresponds to a binary tree, where $1$ and $2$ are two different branches that originate from the vertex, and $1$ and $2$ together with $3$ are two different branches from a new vertex.
+This binary tree can be diagrammatically represented as shown in Figure \ref{fig:binarytree} (a), and the deconcatenation $P=XY$ for this binary tree is $P=123$, $X=12$, $Y=3$, $R=1$, and $S=2$.